oitee/oitee.github.io/_posts/2021-12-31-deploying-to-google-cloud-compute.md

 ## Using Systemd to Manage the Node Process

-The node process running in the background is subject to the VM itself running.
-If the VM needs to restart itself (as it will eventually), our node process will terminate and—unless we manually re-start the process—it will not resume.
+The node process running in the background can crash due to unforeseen exceptions, out-of-memory errors or some other reason like restarting of the VM.
+When this happens (as they will inevitably do), our node process will terminate.
 This will make our web-service unreliable.

 To solve this, we can use `systemd`.
 It is a “_system and service manager_” for Linux Operating Systems.
 Among many other things, it can ensure “[starting / stopping / restarting programs](https://nodesource.com/blog/running-your-node-js-app-with-systemd-part-1/)” on our behalf.
 Most importantly, it can ensure that our node process is started if the VM crashes or is restarted.
 This is why `systemd` is known as an ‘init system’, whose main purpose is “_to initialize the components that must be [started after the Linux kernel is booted](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units#:~:text=To%20tell%20systemd%20to%20start,service)_”.